possiblearyal/scolt/README.md

 ### How References Work

-COLTS creates tables (prefixed with `@`) for nested structures and arrays of objects.
+SCOLT creates tables (prefixed with `@`) for nested structures and arrays of objects.
 These tables can be referenced by name or by specific row indices.

 **Full table reference:**
 ```